Ultra Unification: Ultra Unification Path Integral

 \paragraph{The Essence of Ultra Unification\\}

 Finally, we come to the essence of {\bf Ultra Unification}.
 What is unified after all?
-We have united the {\bf Strong, Electromagnetic, Weak, GUT forces and Topological forces into the same theory} in the Ultra Unification QFT/TQFT path integral (that this theory can also be coupled to curved spacetime geometry and gravity, at least well-defined in a background non-dynamical way).
+We have united the {\bf Strong, Electromagnetic, Weak, GUT forces, and Topological forces into the same theory} in the Ultra Unification QFT/TQFT path integral (that this theory can also be coupled to the curved spacetime geometry and gravity, at least well-defined in a background non-dynamical way).
+See \Fig{fig:Fig2SM}, \Fig{fig:Fig3GUT}, \Fig{fig:Fig4extra}, and \Fig{fig:Fig5UU} for illustrations.

 However, the Grand Unification \cite{Georgi1974syUnityofAllElementaryParticleForces, Fritzsch1974nnMinkowskiUnifiedInteractionsofLeptonsandHadrons} united the three gauge interactions of the SM into a single electronuclear force under a simple Lie group gauge theory.
-Do we have the equivalent statement to also unite {\bf Strong, Electromagnetic, Weak, GUT forces and Topological forces into a single force} at a high enough energy?
-We believe that the definite answer relies on studying the details of analogous topological quantum phase transitions \cite{JW2008.06499, toappear}, such as those explored in 4d \cite{Wan2018djlW2.1812.11955, Anber2018iof1805.12290, Cordova2018acb1806.09592DumitrescuClay, BiSenthil1808.07465}.
+Do we have any equivalent statement to also unite {\bf Strong, Electromagnetic, Weak, GUT forces and Topological forces into a single force} at a high enough energy?
+We believe that the definite answer relies on studying the details of analogous topological quantum phase transitions \cite{JW2008.06499, toappear} {and the parent effective field theory that describes the phase transition and neighborhood phases}, such as those explored in 4d \cite{Wan2018djlW2.1812.11955, Anber2018iof1805.12290, Cordova2018acb1806.09592DumitrescuClay, BiSenthil1808.07465, WangYouZheng1910.14664}. {The underlying mathematical structure suggests a 4d version of particle-vortex duality, S-duality, T-duality, or mirror symmetry.} See \Fig{fig:Fig6UU}, \Fig{fig:Fig7}, and \Fig{fig:Fig8} for illustrations.